 You can also bake these in a large, rectangular ovenproof baking dish; make sure your pan has 2” sides and take into account that the buns will spread a bit while baking.
 You can bake them up the night before serving, let them cool and cover them securely with plastic wrap.
 Ice them with the lemon curd just before serving.
 I think these are best served slightly warm, the day they are baked.

 These are a labor of citrus love.
 Arm yourself with a few lemons, limes, oranges, and a good citrus zester (preferably a microplane) and you’re ready to begin.
 It’s a good idea to prepare this in stages; I like to make the Lemon Curd the night before so it has a chance to thicken and chill completely.
 Give yourself ample time to prepare the Dough, because it takes a good 90 minutes to rise, and additional time to rise once the buns are rolled and cut.
-(You can let the dough rise overnight in the fridge, but you will have to let it warm up a bit the next morning before rolling it out.)
+(You can let the dough rise overnight in the fridge, but you will have to let it warm up at room temperature a bit the next morning before rolling it out.)
 I prefer to make the dough early in the morning, fortified by caffeine.
 The Citrus Filling takes little prep time and will sit agreeably on the counter while it waits for the dough to rise.

 If you are fortunate enough to get your hands on some of the wonderful Jones & Company products, you are lucky, indeed.
 Visit their inspiring website @ vanillasoftheworld.com

 (this recipe yields about 2 cups; you will only need ½ cup of curd to fill the Citrus Morning Buns.
 Don’t be tempted to overfill them- it will make it difficult to roll them up.
 You will use plenty of the additional curd as icing.
 Any leftover curd should be covered and refrigerated; it will last for up to one week.)

 ½ cup fresh lemon juice (from approx. 3 lemons)